Skip to content

 Cognitive Behaviour Therapy for Insomnia

-Counselling can help improve your sleep by using Cognitive Behaviour Therapy for Insomnia (CBT-I) to help with thoughts, emotions, and beliefs interfering with sleep.
-This involves working with your beliefs, thoughts, and emotions to increase your sleep and help to remove mental barriers to sleep.
-CBT-I is an evidence-based approach to insomnia that helps improve sleep for 70-80% of people with insomnia that have tried it.
+Counselling can help improve sleep by using Cognitive Behaviour Therapy for Insomnia (CBT-I) to help with thoughts, emotions, and beliefs interfering with sleep.
+This involves working with your beliefs, thoughts, and emotions to increase your sleep and help remove mental barriers to sleep.
+CBT-I is an evidence-based approach to insomnia that helps improve sleep for 70-80% of people with insomnia who have tried it.

 Therapy for Sleep - image of cat snuggled between sheets on a bed